Desmond Barrit

-Desmond Barrit (born 19 October 1944) is a Welsh actor from Swansea, best known for his stage work.
+Desmond Morgan Barrit (born Desmond Brown; 19 October 1944 – 21 March 2026) was a British actor, best known for his stage work.

-Biography
+Life and career

+Desmond Brown was born in Morriston, near Swansea in the historic county of Glamorgan on 19 October 1944.
+His start as a professional actor was late, having spent early adulthood working as an accountant and in amateur theatre.
+When he acquired an Equity card in the mid-1970s, he had to change his name, since Desmond Brown was already taken.
 An early screen role for Barrit came in Alice through the Looking Glass (1998), in which he played Humpty Dumpty.

-In 2003, he played Shylock in the Chichester Festival Theatre's production of Shakespeare's The Merchant of Venice, while in 2007 he appeared in The History Boys at Wyndham's Theatre portraying the general studies teacher, Hector, made famous by Richard Griffiths in the film version.
+In 2003, he played Shylock in the Chichester Festival Theatre's production of Shakespeare's The Merchant of Venice, while in 2007, he appeared in The History Boys at Wyndham's Theatre portraying the general studies teacher, Hector, made famous by Richard Griffiths in the film version.

 In 2004, in a limited-run revival of A Funny Thing Happened on the Way to the Forum at the Royal National Theatre Barrit played Pseudolus opposite Philip Quast as Miles Gloriosus, Hamish McColl as Hysterium and Isla Blair as Domina (who had previously played Philia in the 1963 production).
 The production was nominated for the 2005 Olivier Award, Outstanding Musical Production.

-In January 2007, he played Raymond Clandillon in Midsomer Murders Season 10, Episode 7 - "They Seek Him Here".
+In January 2007, he played Raymond Clandillon in Midsomer Murders (series 10; episode 7: "They Seek Him Here").
 On 7 July 2008, he took over the role of The Wizard from Nigel Planer in the West End production of Wicked at the Apollo Victoria Theatre.
 Originally set to begin 9 June, his performance had to be postponed as he had to undergo an operation.

 Beginning 12 December 2011, he returned to Wicked, reprising his role of the Wizard, taking over from Clive Carter.
 He ended his third return engagement with the show on 7 July 2012 (four years after his debut), and was replaced three weeks later by Keith Bartlett.

 In 2014, he appeared as Michaud in Helen Edmundson's adaptation of Therese Raquin at the Theatre Royal, Bath.

+Death

+Barrit died at his home in Islington, London, on 21 March 2026, at the age of 81.